 Anna goes into her death swoon.
 The cameramen zip up her bodybag:

 These screenshots only give the highlights of an opera that itself leaves out a lot about Anna.
 In real life she was a more beautiful and capable woman than you might think from the way she is shown here.
 Anna's story is interesting on its own.
 Further, Anna stands as a proxy for long line of American talents who achieved early celebrity and then died young from self-abuse.

-It's time for a follow up to Anne Nicole.
 The day after the opening show, AN was savagely attacked by Andrew Clark in the important British newspaper, The Financial Times.
 He accused the Royal Opera House of wasting resources on a show full of "lurid doggerel" that is really a musical that should play in a smaller theater.
 Well, one can argue that doggerel is what the subject calls for rather than blank verse in iambic pentameter.
 And now I understand why Turnage in the bonus extra declares that the vast outlandishness of Anna's story calls for full opera treatment with a big orchestra and chorus---this was the Turnage reply to the challenge from Clark.

 Anne Midgette also criticized AN in The Washington Post saying that the creators "documented Anna's life with dogged persistence, but they failed to provide one piece of information: why anyone should care."
 Well, I agree than Anna doesn't deserve outright sympathy because she never made a sacrifice.
 But doesn't this work teach a good lesson in the same vein as say, The Rake's Progress?